igloude/compiled-successfully/content/blog/hiding-things-with-css/index.md

 Opposite of transparency, `opacity: 1;` is fully opaque, `opacity: 0;` is fully transparent.

-- Does not affect the DOM.
+- Does not affect the element's position in the DOM flow, but a common gotcha here is an `opacity` value other than `1` puts the element in a new stacking context.
 - `opacity` applies to the whole element and any descendants, but is not inherited by the element's children.

-_Gotcha:_ an `opacity` value other than `1` puts the element in a new stacking context

 ## Use Case